-- Alternatively, you may prefer to fill in a table of research topics, resources, personnel, proposal writing, field or laboratory procedures, and dissemination strategies (Microsoft Word 36kB Oct4 05) (designed by Richelle Allen-King for the Early Career Workshop).
+- Alternatively, you may prefer to fill in a table of research topics, resources, personnel, proposal writing, field or laboratory procedures, and dissemination strategies (Microsoft Word PRIVATE FILE 36kB Oct4 05) (designed by Richelle Allen-King for the Early Career Workshop).

 Being Strategic: Examples from Workshop Leaders

 When you move to a new institution to begin your own research program, your setting and resources may be different than what you have become accustomed to as a graduate student or post-doctoral fellow.
 Making the most of your new situation may require some strategic thinking.
 Here are a few examples of what others have done.

 - Rachel Beane, Bowdoin College, developed a local research program to facilitate class research projects and senior theses research.

 - James Farquhar, University of Maryland, developed a new direction for his research.

 - Elizabeth Ritchie, University of Arizona, recruited graduate students in engineering to work with her on atmospheric science research when there were no atmospheric science students available.